MartinBulla/bullab/_pages/join_us.md

 ---

 ##### post-doc opportunities
 **bullab** is happy to host post-docs or fellowship holders who bring their own funding.
 Czechia offers excellent [opportunities](https://www.fzp.czu.cz/en/r-9676-news/postdoc-find-your-funding-opportunity-at-fzp-czu-2025.html) for international scientists, including Maria Curie Fellowships CZ, where projects scoring more than 70% are funded by the Czech government.

+Our university **just opened** a research fellowship **call for scientists retuning after career break** of min.
+180 days (exceptions apply in cases of part-time research work during the career break).

-If **interested**, please send to bullab@fzp.czu.cz **an email with the subject line postdoc_name-surname**, and containing **a single PDF** (<10 MB) **named postdoc_name-surname.pdf** with:
+If **interested** in either of the above options, please send to bullab@fzp.czu.cz **an email with the subject line postdoc_name-surname**, and containing **a single PDF** (<10 MB) **named postdoc_name-surname.pdf** with:
 - Motivation letter (max 1 page up to 550 words) emphasising your fit with BULLAB.
 - Key contributions (max 1 page up to 550 words) highlighting how your research contributed to general scientific knowledge.
 - Curriculum Vitae (max 2 pages), including selected publications and outputs such as code repositories, websites, apps, invited lectures.